The Strengths and Weaknesses of Interpretive Software

 talented and devoted astrologers writing reports.
 (Note that all of the limitations mentioned in

 this portion of the article apply to all astrological cookbooks as well -- books that delineate

 planets by sign, planets in transit, etc.-- as well as to the delineations of novice astrologers who

 have not yet learned the art of synthesis.)

 Western Astrology Report Software

 1. Natal Reports.

-In other words, when a report says in one place that a person is antisocial and in another place that they are sociable, one must resolve the contradiction and decide which is the more prevalent pattern.
-One method is to simply add up the number of times specific themes occur in a report.
-Themes that recur the most number of times are more likely to be relevant.
+In other words, when a report says both that a person is antisocial in one paragraph and that they are sociable in another, one must resolve the contradiction by themselves, deciding which is the more prevalent

 Reports that misinterpret: